 What Does Cocaine Smell Like?

-Pure cocaine has a sweet and flowery scent, but the likelihood that someone with a history of cocaine use is buying a pure derivative is little to none.
-Because of the process of extracting cocaine from coca leaves — and the prominence of cheap cutting agents and additives in street-cut cocaine — the result is a more metallic smell.
-Some chemicals and additives that are combined with pure cocaine have distinctive smells, allowing the user to identify what ingredients are in their batch of cocaine.
+If you are searching for “What does cocaine smell/taste/look like?” you’ve arrived at the right place.
+Pure cocaine has a sweet and flowery scent, but the likelihood that someone with a history of cocaine use buying a pure derivative is little to none.
+The process of extracting cocaine from coca leaves and mixing it with cheap cutting agents and additives found in street-cut cocaine results in a metallic smell.
+Some chemicals and additives combined with pure cocaine have distinctive smells, allowing the user to identify the ingredients in their batch of cocaine.

-Cocaine that has either gasoline or kerosene added to it will give off a petroleum scent, such as the one you might smell after a diesel pickup truck passes you by.
-What any particular batch of cocaine smells like is also affected by the method in which it is to be used, such as intravenous injection, smoking, or snorting freebase cocaine.
-Some chemicals that are often used to manufacture cocaine have distinct smells that can help people identify the substance.
-These chemicals include:
+Cocaine with either gasoline or kerosene added will give off a petroleum scent, such as the one you might smell after a diesel pickup truck passes you by.
+What any particular batch of cocaine smells like is also affected by how it is used, such as intravenous injection, smoking, or snorting freebase cocaine.
+Some chemicals used to manufacture cocaine have distinct smells that help people identify the substance.
+Cocaine manufacturing chemicals give off odors, including: